name-finder/name-finder/README.md

     predict/age/leslie?gender=m
     predict/age/leslie?gender=f

-Note: Passing gender won't make a difference for most names, but if you know the gender, you can get a more accurate prediction by passing it.
+Note: passing gender won't make a difference for most names, but if you know the gender, you can get a more accurate prediction by passing it.

 Using buckets: e.g. use `buckets=4` to indicate quartiles